WEBSITE UNDER CONSTRUCTION - BETA VERSION, PAGES STILL MISSING!

-This work is licensed under CC BY-SA 4.0 : also see my full Copyright statement.
+: also see my full Copyright statement.

 There are several popular, cultural (and even sometimes scientific) misunderstandings of how the mind and body interface with each other - so need to be re-framed:

-Most people place attention on the body, think that they feel nothing, and then say "I don't feel anything"
+Many people place attention on the body, think that they feel nothing, and then say "I don't feel anything"

 In fact, "nothing" sensations are also sensations!!!
 So a few possibilities - you can have a play with words and see to what extent you are able to match them to the actual sensations.
 A few suggestions:

-These "nothing" sensations may be apparently nothing because you are unused to being interested in the more subtle layers of sensation.
+These "nothing" sensations may also be apparently nothing because you are unused to being interested in the more subtle layers of sensation.
 Or they may be dissociations - places where you are less embodied.
 In fact, an inability to be aware for any reason is also a reduced degree of embodiment.
 This shouldn't be any cause for alarm, surprise or shame - welcome to 99.9999% of the human race!

-The "meaning" of them - which determines how they should best be approached - depends on the response when you place your attention on them: see the basic LINKXXX rules for applying discrimination to interoception.
+The "meaning" of them - which determines how they should best be approached - depends on the response when you place your attention on them: see the basic rules for applying discrimination to interoception.
 "Nothing" sensations are usually best investigated by being interested in them for only a short time - say only 5 to 15 seconds.
 Trust your impression over that time, and then move on (see "what else is there?".

 Even strong dissociational absences can be described - in fact the stronger they are, the bogger the absence and the easier it is to recognise their presence and describe them.
-These are not so uncommon as you might think, to the extent that Tolkien gave Bilbo to say he felt like "butter spread too hinly on toast", and everyone instinctively (or by experience) knows what he means.
-Fairly high on the spectrum we have
+These are not so uncommon as you might think, to the extent that Tolkien gave Bilbo to say he felt like " butter spread too thinly on toast ", and everyone instinctively (or by experience) knows what he means.

 However, whatever you focus on becomes the dominant theme for your body.
 Your cognitive attention determines how your body gears itself up to respond to the world.
 So if you focus on "activated", hyperaroused, fearful or adrenalin-filled sensations for any substantial length of time - this will tend to magnify your body's fear and preparedness for fight-flight.
 If you focus on dissociative or despairing or grief-filled states for any substantial length of time - they will tend to increase, and this will also tend to increase any dissociation.
 And conversely- if you pay more attention to resourced sensations then the body will become more resourced and resilient.